Karagul/MyWallet/README.md

 Simple tkinter-gui app for finances control

 ## Install
-Just clone repo to your machine, olso you need tkinter module for your python interpreter
+Just clone repo to your machine, also you need tkinter module for your python interpreter

 for Ubuntu:
 ###   sudo apt-get install python-tk or